tetsuo/tetsuo.github.io/articles/move.md

 cover_title: Thinking in Haskell
 tags: haskell,tutorial
 published: 2023-05-30T12:41:00
-updated: 2025-06-02T13:37:00
+updated: 2025-06-12T13:37:00
 ---

-> The basics of denotational semantics and how it provides a mathematical framework for reasoning about program correctness in Haskell.
+> Understanding programs by what they are, not how they run.

+## What is a function?

+Functions in Haskell are **pure**, meaning they're fixed mappings from inputs to outputs with no side effects like performing I/O or throwing exceptions.

-In Haskell, a function is a fixed mapping between inputs (arguments) and their corresponding values.
-Here is an example demonstrating the Fibonacci sequence.
+Here is an example demonstrating the Fibonacci sequence:

 ```haskell
 fib :: Integer -> Integer